Regional Rail Directory

 Horseshoe Curve National Historic Site

-Park and visitor's center for the world famous "Horseshoe Curve" which allowed the Pennsylvania RR. to conquer the summit of the Allegheny Mountains; still in active main line use by over fifty Conrail trains each day.
+Operated by the National Park Service.
+Park and visitor’s center for the world famous “Horseshoe Curve” which allowed the Pennsylvania RR. to conquer the summit of the Allegheny Mountains; still in active main line use by over fifty Conrail trains each day.

 Laurel Highlands Railroad

 Belpre, OH 45714

 Various one hour diesel train rides along ex-B and O and ex-PRR trackage near Scottdale, Pennsylvania.

 Diesel train ride along Swatara Creek from Middletown to Indian Echo Caverns.

 P.O.
 Box 4007/Colesville Branch